Boule de Genève: History

 The first boules de Genève date from the 1860s, marketed by firms such as Patek Philippe from 1866.
-They featured the winding mechanism invented by Marius Lecoultre (1847-1915) of Geneva and patented in Switzerland in 1889 (the Swiss patent office was not created until 1888).
+They featured the winding mechanism invented by Marius Lecoultre (1847–1915) of Geneva and patented in Switzerland in 1889 (the Swiss patent office was not created until 1888).
 Winding by rotating the hemisphere containing the dial and time setting by pressing the protruding, cylindrical-shaped button at one side of the orb while turning the said hemisphere clockwise or counter clockwise.
 These watches have no key and crown.
 Lecoultre's winding system was also used in some ring watches and wristwatches of the time, like for example in an 1889 Vacheron Constantin wristwatch, which is operated by rotating the bezel.

 In the 1878 Paris Exposition Universelle, Patek Philippe devoted a showcase to these ball-form timepieces.
 And years later sold pieces to royalty such as Sultan Hussein Kamel of Egypt in 1887 and Empress Teresa of Brazil in 1888.

-At the 1893 Chicago World's Columbian Exposition, several exhibitors displayed these type of watches among their horological products, called "globes" in the "Report of the Committee on Awards of the World's Columbian Commission":
+At the 1893 Chicago World's Columbian Exposition, several exhibitors displayed these types of watches among their horological products, called "globes" in the "Report of the Committee on Awards of the World's Columbian Commission":

 A different winding and setting system was invented by Ariste Bourquard of Bienne and patented in Switzerland in 1907, this system did not require a crown and a key either.

-At least from the First World War, these type of pendant watches were fitted with a winding crown.
+At least from the First World War, these types of pendant watches were fitted with a winding crown.
 For example, there are several Rolex "balls" dating from that period.

 The small watch continued to be manufactured in the following decades, enjoying a revival in popularity in the 1960s, judging by the number of brand names that existed and pieces available.
 They are distinguishable by their dials having stamped, printed and/or applied different types of indices; baton, stick, round, arrow, etc.

 In the 1970s, quartz movements were introduced in these timepieces for the first time.